smwesten-usgs/swb2/doc_src/pages/index.md

 ### Arc ASCII Grid

 The publishers of ArcMap and ArcView software, Esri, developed one of the most commonly used raster-data formats in use.
-Esri’s Arc ASCII grid format is a matrix representation of the gridded dataset with a short header tacked to the top of the file (U.S. Library of Congress, 2015).
+Esri's Arc ASCII grid format is a matrix representation of the gridded dataset with a short header tacked to the top of the file (U.S. Library of Congress, 2015).
 In an Arc ASCII grid, the data are arranged as though a user is viewing the data from above.
-The coordinates for the lower left-hand corner of the lower left-hand grid cell are specified as xllcorner and yllcorner in figure 2–11.
-The value stored in the lower left-hand grid cell is a 7, which is shown in the bottom row and left-most column of figure 2–11.
+The coordinates for the lower left-hand corner of the lower left-hand grid cell are specified as xllcorner and yllcorner in figure 2-11.
+The value stored in the lower left-hand grid cell is a 7, which is shown in the bottom row and left-most column of figure 2-11.

     ncols        34
     nrows        4